Torri Higginson

 Sarah Victoria Higginson (born December 6, 1969) is a Canadian actress.
-She is best known for her roles in the TekWar movies and series, and for portraying Elizabeth Weir in Stargate SG-1 and Stargate Atlantis (2004–2008), Jordan Hampton in NCIS (2007–2009), and Commander Delaney Truffault in Dark Matter (2015–2017).
-She is also a theatre actress and has appeared in Three Tall Women, Weldon Rising, and Picasso at the Lapin Agile.
+She is best known for portraying Elizabeth Weir in the science fiction series Stargate Atlantis (2004–2008).
+Her other roles include Beth Kittridge in TekWar, Commander Delaney Truffault in Dark Matter (2015–2017), and Natalie Lawson in This Life (2015–2016).

+Higginson is also a theatre actress, and has appeared in such plays as Three Tall Women, Weldon Rising, and Picasso at the Lapin Agile.

 Early life

-Higginson was born in Burlington, Ontario and studied to become an actor at the Guildhall School of Music and Drama in London, United Kingdom.
+Higginson was born in Burlington, Ontario, to Welsh parents.
+Her family moved around frequently, and she spent her childhood variously in Toronto, Montreal, Chicago, and Wales.
+Higginson and her sister were raised by a single mother.
+At the age of 18, she moved to England and studied to become an actor at the Guildhall School of Music and Drama in London, later returning to Canada.

 Career

-In 1995, two years prior to Stargate SG-1s premiere, Higginson starred in the movie Jungleground with three other actors from the Stargate franchise: Peter Williams (Apophis), JR Bourne (Martouf), and Lexa Doig (Dr. Lam).
-Higginson took over the role of Elizabeth Weir from Jessica Steen in a guest spot on the season eight opener of Stargate SG-1.
-She was then carried over as the leader of the Atlantis expedition on Stargate Atlantis and continued playing that role until the end of the show's third season, afterwards being reduced from a main cast member to a recurring role in the fourth season.
+In 1995, two years prior to Stargate SG-1s premiere, Higginson starred in the movie Jungleground with three other actors who would play roles in the Stargate franchise: Peter Williams (Apophis), JR Bourne (Martouf), and Lexa Doig (Dr. Lam).
+Higginson took over the role of Elizabeth Weir from Jessica Steen, appearing first in a guest spot in the season eight premiere of Stargate SG-1.
+Her character was carried over onto the spinoff Stargate Atlantis, where she starred in the main cast until the end of the show's third season, afterwards being reduced from a main cast member to a recurring role in the fourth season.
 She did not reprise the role for the show's fifth season.

 In 2015, Higginson was cast in the CBC Television drama series This Life as Natalie Lawson, a lifestyle columnist and single mother who is diagnosed with terminal cancer.
 The series ran for two seasons, and was ultimately cancelled on January 24, 2017.
 In 2016, she portrayed Dr. Kessler on the KindaTV web series Inhuman Condition.

+From 2015 to 2017 she had a recurring role as Delaney Truffault in the science fiction series Dark Matter, which was created by former Stargate producers Joseph Mallozzi and Paul Mullie.